CALL FOR PAPERS: Special Issue on Metabolism Impact on Immunotherapy

 - New sources for availability of fully characterized mAbs

-Monoclonal Antibodies in Immunodiagnosis and Immunotherapy is under the editorial leadership of Editor Zenon Steplewski, Biotechnology Foundation Inc., Philadelphia, PA, and other leading investigators.
+Monoclonal Antibodies in Immunodiagnosis and Immunotherapy is under the editorial leadership of Editor Zenon Steplewski, MD, PhD, Biotechnology Foundation Inc., Philadelphia, PA, and other leading investigators.
 View the entire editorial board.

 Audience: Cell biologists, immunologists, molecular biologists, among others